reyesml/rasp.local/README.md

 Use `raspi-config` to configure the wifi connection.
 The pi should appear as a wifi client on the network about a minute after the config is saved.

+Disconnect the Pi's ethernet cable, then veryify that you can still connect to it via ssh.

-# Configuring the Web Cam
+# Configuring the Webcam

 I used the [Logitech HD Laptop Webcam C615](https://www.amazon.com/dp/B004YW7WCY) for the camera.
 Plug it in, and verify that the device can be found: